Monmouth Historic Inn: A Haunted Southern Gem

 From Plantation Home to Historic Landmark

-The story of Monmouth Historic Inn begins in 1818 when the original structure was built for General John A. Quitman, a prominent figure in Mississippi’s early political and military history.
-Born in New York but Southern in spirit, Quitman relocated to Mississippi, quickly rising to prominence as a lawyer, state legislator, and governor.
-His military service in the Mexican-American War earned him national recognition, and his residence—Monmouth—reflected his elevated status.
+The story of Monmouth Historic Inn begins in 1818 when the original structure was built by John Hankinson, an early Natchez postmaster and attorney who was a native of Monmouth County, New Jersey—hence the estate’s name.
+The property changed hands after Hankinson’s death, and in 1826, it was purchased by John A. Quitman, a young Natchez attorney who would become a prominent figure in Mississippi’s political and military history.
+Born in New York but Southern in spirit, Quitman quickly rose to prominence as a lawyer, state legislator, and governor.
+His military service in the Mexican-American War earned him national recognition, and his residence—Monmouth—came to reflect his elevated status.

-In the 1850s, Quitman expanded the home into the grand Greek Revival mansion we see today, complete with sprawling gardens, marble mantels, and 26 ionic columns.
+In 1853, Quitman expanded the home into the grand Greek Revival mansion we see today, complete with sprawling gardens, marble mantels, and a stately portico supported by four square columns.
+The original brick was covered with stucco scored to look like stone, and a rear gallery and southeast wing were added to the house.
 With its architectural elegance, Monmouth stood out as a masterpiece of the antebellum South and served as both a family residence and social gathering space for some of the region’s most influential personalities.

 The Civil War and Aftermath